January 23, 2013

 July 2, 2012

 Saturday is a huge day for us – the vinyl record comes out next Tuesday, but early copies will be available at these shows: At 5pm we will be playing a free & intimate set at Reckless Records on Milwaukee.
-Then we pack up, drive 1.2 miles northwest up Milwaukee Avenue, park, and cram it all back again into The Ultra Lounge for a $$ show with Ganon and Rabid Rabbit.
+Then we pack up, drive 1.2 miles northwest up Milwaukee Avenue, park, and cram it all back again into The Inflatable Water Park for sale Ultra Lounge for a $$ show with Ganon and Rabid Rabbit.
 What’s more radical than the drive up Milwaukee: You made this happen.
 We owe you.
 Let’s play.
 Saturday, July 7th, 2012.
 Chicago.